-- Strong alignment between company-wide performance and payouts under our annual cash incentive plan ("Annual Cash Incentive Plan"); - The absence of any guaranteed bonuses; - Severance arrangements with our named executive officers that are limited to one year of compensation (base salary and target bonus) and benefits and limited acceleration of vesting; and - Double-trigger change-in-control arrangements with our named executive officers.
+- Strong alignment between company-wide performance and payouts under our annual cash incentive plan ("Annual Cash Incentive Plan"); - The absence of any guaranteed bonuses; - All stock-based awards are subject to five-year vesting periods, with 20% of each grant vesting annually on each of the first five anniversaries of the date of grant; - Severance arrangements with our named executive officers that are limited to one year of compensation (base salary and target bonus) and benefits and limited acceleration of vesting; and - Double-trigger change-in-control arrangements with our named executive officers.

-In light of the foregoing factors and practices, we believe our executive compensation in fiscal year 2014 appropriately reflected the economic and regulatory environments, the performance of the Company and the relationship with market compensation necessary to retain and motivate our executives, and that the continuation of these practices in 2015 is appropriate given the continued regulatory, economic and competitive challenges that we expect to face.
+In light of the foregoing factors and practices, we believe our executive compensation in fiscal year 2015 appropriately reflected the economic and regulatory environments, the performance of the Company and the relationship with market compensation necessary to retain and motivate our executives, and that the continuation of these practices in 2016 is appropriate given the continued regulatory, economic and competitive challenges that we expect to face.

-Overview of 2014 Executive Compensation
+Overview of 2015 Executive Compensation

-The purpose of this Compensation Discussion and Analysis is to provide information about each material element of compensation that we pay or award to, or that is earned by, the individuals set forth in the Summary Compensation Table set forth below (our "named executive officers"), including our principal executive officer, our principal financial officer, and our three other most highly compensated executive officers whose total compensation for the fiscal year ended December 31, 2014, was in excess of \$100,000 and who were serving as executive officers at the end of that fiscal year.
-We also provide information about each material element of compensation that we pay or award to, or that is earned by, our Executive Chairman.
+The purpose of this Compensation Discussion and Analysis is to provide information about each material element of compensation that we pay or award to, or that is earned by, the individuals set forth in the Summary Compensation Table set forth below (our "named executive officers"), including our principal executive officer, our principal financial officer, and our three other most highly compensated executive officers whose total compensation for the fiscal year ended December 31, 2015, was in excess of \$100,000 and who were serving as executive officers at the end of that fiscal year.

-This Compensation Discussion and Analysis addresses and explains the compensation practices we followed in 2014, the numerical and related information contained in the summary compensation and related tables presented below, and actions we have taken regarding executive compensation since the end of our 2014 fiscal year.
+This Compensation Discussion and Analysis addresses and explains the compensation practices we followed in 2015, the numerical and related information contained in the summary compensation and related tables presented below, and actions we have taken regarding executive compensation since the end of our 2015 fiscal year.
 Specifically, this Compensation Discussion and Analysis addresses:

-- the objectives of our compensation program (found in the section entitled "Objectives of Compensation Programs"); - · what our compensation program is designed to reward (also described in the section entitled "Objectives of Compensation Programs"); - · each element of compensation (set forth in the section entitled "Compensation Program Design and Elements of Compensation"); - why each element was chosen (described with each element of compensation, including base pay, short-term incentives and long-term incentives); - how amounts and formulas for pay are calculated and determined (also described with each element of compensation, including base pay, short-term incentives and long-term incentives); and - how each compensation element and our decisions regarding that element fit into our overall compensation objectives and affect decisions regarding other elements (described with each element of compensation).
+- the objectives of our compensation program (found in the section entitled "Objectives of Compensation Programs"); - what our compensation program is designed to reward (also described in the section entitled "Objectives of Compensation Programs"); - each element of compensation (set forth in the section entitled "Compensation Program Design and Elements of Compensation"); - why each element was chosen (described with each element of compensation, including base pay, short-term incentives and long-term incentives); - how amounts and formulas for pay are calculated and determined (also described with each element of compensation, including base pay, short-term incentives and long-term incentives); and - how each compensation element and our decisions regarding that element fit into our overall compensation objectives and affect decisions regarding other elements (described with each element of compensation).